vexide/website/src/content/releases/vexide-0.6.0.md

 ---
-title: vexide v0.6.0 Changelog
+title: vexide 0.6.0
-description: vexide 0.6.0 released
+project: vexide
-author: tropix126
-tags: ["release"]
 date: 2025-01-26
 ---

-# Changelog

 This release includes work on our new uploading strategy.
 Check out the [update post](/blog/winter-update-25) for more info.